monadplus/monadplus.github.io/about/index.md

 ![desktop setup](/assets/images/desktop_setup.jpg)

-All my computers run on [Arch](https://github.com/monadplus/dotfiles) (I used to work on [NixOS](https://github.com/monadplus/nixconfig), but I decide to move to Arch for several reasons).
+All my computers run on [Arch](https://github.com/monadplus/dotfiles) (I used to run [NixOS](https://github.com/monadplus/nixconfig), but I decide to move to Arch for several reasons).
 My editor of choice is [Emacs](https://www.gnu.org/software/emacs/).